Is Revision Rhinoplasty Dangerous?Facial Plastic Surgery

 Revision Rhinoplasty Procedure

-A revision nose job is much more challenging and riskier than primary surgery because the surgeon should cut the former scar tissues and changes on previously-treated areas.
+A revision nose job is much more challenging and riskier than initial surgery because the surgeon should cut the former scar tissues and changes in previously treated areas.
 The procedure of revision rhinoplasty is quite the same as the primary one, with one additional step:

 - Revision rhinoplasty is a major operation and is done under general anesthesia.
 So, first, the surgeon administers anesthesia and puts you to sleep.